DCDie/Task-Logger/README.md

 ~~7.
 View my tasks - user receive a list with id and title of tasks assigned to him~~

-~~8.
-View Completed tasks - user receive a list with id and title of tasks with status completed~~
+8. View Completed tasks - user receive a list with id and title of tasks with status completed

 ~~9.
 Assign a task to user - user send task_id and user_id and receive successful response after update task owner~~